dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Compute Services/Azure Virtual Machine.md

 tags: [azure, compute, vm]
 ---

-It is IaaS (Infrastructure as a Service)
-We have total control over the OS and the services
+Provides users with total control over the OS and the services
-Does not provide autoscaling
+Does not support autoscaling
-VMs are are billed even in the Stopped state - Cost for data that is stored on the VM disc
+VMs are billed even in the Stopped state - Cost for data that is stored on the VM disc

 **Components**: VM Size, Networking, OS Image, Virtual Disk (VHD)
 Allows to use custom image that are created and save in Blob storage